 bespoke options can be discussed

-The most difficult part of this work was to try to get the table top just right.
-I wanted some shine so I could do reflections, but also wanted it to look old and damaged, in the sense that it had witnessed everything possible.
-Plus, I wanted the glass to be the dominant size versus her hand.
-Make of that semiology what you will.
+In this work, I wanted some shine so I could do reflections, but also wanted it to look old and damaged, in the sense that it had witnessed everything possible.
 I was really happy with the way her hand falls - in an unusual gesture - on the electronic device, suggesting her interaction with it has a narrative of sorts.
-That happened by accident trying to get the fingers right.
-You will know that whether you are painting traditionally or digitally, hands are a nightmare to get perfect.

 This print is issued as a limited edition of 50.
 Once the edition is complete, the image will not be reproduced again in this size or presentation.